DWaterhouse1/pngme/README.md

 #### encode
 `./pngme encode <PATH> <CHUNK_TYPE> <MESSAGE> [OUTPUT]`

 This command adds a new chunk to the png file specified at `<PATH>`.
 The chunk will be saved with a chunk type given by `<CHUNK_TYPE>`.
 The chunk type must be four ascii alpha characters.
-Chunk types are used to identify the chunks function, so it's best to avoid colliding with commonly used chunk types such as `IDAT`.
+Chunk types are used to identify the chunk's function, so it's best to avoid colliding with commonly used chunk types such as `IDAT`.
 The capitalisation of each letter carriers some information about the properties of the chunk, see the [png spec](http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html) for details.
-A resonable choice is something like `RuSt`.
+A reasonable choice is something like `RuSt`.
 The contents of the `<MESSAGE>` argument will be placed into a new chunk, appended onto the png file data.
 If no `[OUTPUT]` argument is specified, then the existing png file will be overwritten to add the new chunk.
 If an output argument is specified, the png data with the new chunk will instead be written there and the original will not be modified.

 #### decode
 `./pngme decode <PATH> <CHUNK_TYPE>`